Pushdown automaton: Example

-Understanding the computation process
+Explanation

 The following illustrates how the above PDA computes on different input strings.
 The subscript M from the step symbol $\vdash$ is here omitted.

-PDA and context-free languages
+Context-free languages

 Every context-free grammar can be transformed into an equivalent nondeterministic pushdown automaton.
 The derivation process of the grammar is simulated in a leftmost way.
 Where the grammar rewrites a nonterminal, the PDA takes the topmost nonterminal from its stack and replaces it by the right-hand part of a grammatical rule (expand).
 Where the grammar generates a terminal symbol, the PDA reads a symbol from input when it is the topmost symbol on the stack (match).
 In a sense the stack of the PDA contains the unprocessed data of the grammar, corresponding to a pre-order traversal of a derivation tree.

 Technically, given a context-free grammar, the PDA has a single state, 1, and its transition relation is constructed as follows.